Larry Page is an American entrepreneur popularly known as the co-founder of the internet giant Google.

 Since Larry is an introvert, he fosters a working environment where his team members or the employees can be more proactive.

-It certainly goes with their diplomatic and open-minded leadership style of.
+It certainly goes with their diplomatic and open-minded leadership style.
 All this, inspires their team members and engineers to believe in him, his ideas, and his vision.

 The Effect Of Larry’s Leadership Style On Google Leadership